elis0s0ma/Monet/README.md

 # SeuratFuncional

 SeuratFunctional contains a few handy functions to perform specific tasks on a Seurat Object.
-It was specifically created for the Programming exam. :)
+It was specifically created for the UniTO Programming exam. :)

 ## Installation